tum-gis/citydb-3dtiler/readme.md

 ## How to use?

-1. Download and (if it is a ZIP file) extract the repository
+1. Download and extract the repository (if it is a ZIP file).

 > If you don't want to customize the feature colors, skip to the Step 4.
 Otherwise follow the next instructions.